Gottfried von Strassburg: Reception

-There are 29 known manuscripts of Gottfried's Tristan, dating from the 13th to the 15th century.
-Of these 11 are complete.

 The unfinished Tristan was completed by two later poets, Ulrich von Türheim around 1235 and Heinrich von Freiberg around 1290, but their source for the latter part of the story is not Thomas's Tristan, and is generally thought to be the earlier and less courtly version of the story by Eilhart von Oberge, written around 1175.
 All but two of the complete manuscripts of Gottfried's work include a continuation by Ulrich or Heinrich; one uses the final part of Eilhart's work.
 Only one has no continuation at all.

-Gottfried's work is praised by a number of later 13th-century writers, including Rudolf von Ems and Konrad von Würzburg, and was used, together with Eilhart von Oberge's version and Heinrich von Freiberg's continuation as a source for the Old Czech Tristan, written in the latter third of the 14th century.
+Gottfried's work is praised by a number of later 13th-century writers, including Rudolf von Ems and Konrad von Würzburg, and was used, together with Eilhart von Oberge's version and Heinrich von Freiberg's continuation as a source for the Old Czech Tristram a lzalda, written in the latter half of the 14th century.

 While Gottfried's poem was still being copied in the 15th century, it was Eilhart von Oberge's less sophisticated narrative of the Tristan story that was the source of the first printed version, the 1484 Tristrant und Isalde, a work in prose which is not to be confused with the French Prose Tristan, also known as the Roman de Tristan en Prose.

 Gottfried's work was rediscovered in the late 18th century, and is the source of Richard Wagner's opera Tristan und Isolde (1865).

+Manuscripts

+Tristan survives in 11 complete manuscripts and fragments of a further 18, making it one of the most popular MHG romances, eclipsed only by Wolfram von Eschenbach's Parzival and Willehalm.

+Establishing a definitive text of Tristan is problematic.
+In particular, many manuscripts show signs of "contamination", that is, a manuscript based on one source shows evidence that the scribe consulted additional versions, whether to supply missing text or for alternative wording.
+This has been inevitable in the case of manuscripts based on the Munich manuscript as this lost several leaves at an early date — the missing 2,000 lines of verse have had to be made good from other sources.

+The most recent studies conclude that three distinct versions of the text derived from Gottfied's original were in circulation by 1240 and form the ultimate source of all surviving manuscripts.

+In addition to a few fragments, two complete manuscripts date from the 13th century: